AndreaNardinocchi/MoviesApp/README.md

 This component (**templateMovieListPage/index.tsx**) is built out as a reusable layout for movie list pages.
 It receives movies, title, and action as props.
 The layout includes a header, which is no longer inside the grid as given at the beginning of the project, and a styled grid container to structure the content.
-The MovieList component is nested inside the grid for responsive layout.
+The 'MovieList' component is nested inside the grid for responsive layout.
 Styles are applied via the sx prop to control padding, background, and layout spacing.
 Paddings and minimum height have been added later to confer a nice, and more elevated touch to the landing pages:

 ```